-- Report of factual findings based on the specific procedures performed which may encompass providing commentary and identification of control deficiencies. - No assurance as to the effectiveness of the new applicant's internal control activities. - Recommendations for improvement (to the extent that they came to the attention of the reporting accountants within the scope of their work), may also be included.
+- Report of factual findings based on the specific procedures performed which may encompass providing commentary and identification of control deficiencies. - No assurance as to the effectiveness of the new applicant's internal control activities. - No recommendations for improvement are provided within the scope of the agreed-upon procedures engagement (although this does not preclude recommendations being given separately and subsequent follow up as to whether those recommendations have been implemented).